-On March 11th, a security update for Adobe Flash Player in Internet Explorer 10 and 11 on supported editions of Windows 8, Windows 8.1 and Windows Server 2012 and Windows Server 2012 R2 is also available.
-The details of the vulnerabilities are documented in Adobe security bulletin APSB14-08.
+On April 8th, a security update for Adobe Flash Player in Internet Explorer 10 and 11 on supported editions of Windows 8, Windows 8.1 and Windows Server 2012 and Windows Server 2012 R2 is also available.
+The details of the vulnerabilities are documented in Adobe security bulletin APSB14-09.
 This update addresses the vulnerabilities in Adobe Flash Player by updating the affected Adobe Flash binaries contained within Internet Explorer 10 and Internet Explorer 11.
-For more information, see the advisory.
+For more information, see the advisory

 Most customers have automatic updating enabled and will not need to take any action because this update will be downloaded and installed automatically.
 Customers who have not enabled automatic updating need to check for updates and install this update manually.
 For information about specific configuration options in automatic updating, see Microsoft Knowledge Base Article 294871.

 All the Way to the End, All of Us Together

 Our first day here at Disney World, we tried to go on Big Thunder Mountain Railroad, but it was closed "for refurbishment"Ě, so we decided to try Splash Mountain instead.¬† In addition to being a ride that was right there where we were, it promised to cool us off a bit.¬† Going from 30¬ļF to 90¬ļF in the space of a day was a bit rough on everyone.